ivadomed/ivadomed/docs/source/tutorials/uncertainty.rst

 ------------

 The spinal cord segmentation model generated from :doc:`../tutorials/one_class_segmentation_2d_unet` will be used to estimate uncertainty at inference time.
-Please make sure you did this tutorial prior to this present example and that a folder named ``seg_sc_t1-t2-t2s-mt`` is available.
+Please make sure you finished tutorial :doc:`../tutorials/one_class_segmentation_2d_unet` before starting the current tutorial, and that a folder named ``seg_sc_t1-t2-t2s-mt`` is available.